 Make sure you’re wearing enough layers to stay warm all night, including long underwear and fleece top and bottom layers.

 Make sure that all of your layers are clean and dry, including your socks, base layers, and your hat.
 Any wet clothing will just keep you chilly, though you can bring slightly damp layers into your sleeping bag with you to dry.

 Avoid wearing your puffy, insulating layers.
 Your sleeping bag keeps you warm by filling up with your body heat and containing it, so if you wear too many layers that keep the warmth in, the sleeping bag itself won’t do as much insulating.

 Remember to wear a layer on your head and neck, too.

 If you’re warm when you get into your sleeping bag, it will be easier for you to stay warm all night.
 Shovel snow or do some jumping jacks before you bed down for the night to get your furnace going.
 You don’t want to get sweaty, but you do want to be warm!

 Ready to try out winter camping?
-See backcountry ski and snowboarding courses here.
+See all courses with backcountry skiing and snowboarding here.